The Vibe: Brutalist groovy.

-Its Eurostar-adjacent location in King’s Cross was chosen to convey an outward-looking attitude, positioned, as designer Shawn Hausman mentions, not just at a crossroads in the city but, ‘at a crossroads with the rest of Europe’.
+The Area: Opposite the road from the Eurostar King’s Cross St Pancras stations, not just at a crossroads in the city but, at a crossroads with the rest of Europe.

-In the main building, the 266 rooms and suites are a mix of styles.
+Suite-Me-Up: The 266 rooms and suites come in a mix of configurations.
 Some come with terraces, fitted with outdoor hot tubs, and interiors layered with custom timber bench seating and cabinetry that contrast with patterned carpets and terrazzo tiling.
 The centre of the building has been smartly transformed into a series of windowless guest rooms.
 The lack of natural lighting is offset by the controllable ambient glow that bounces from behind headboards.